Deciphering compressed electroweakino excesses with MadAnalysis 5: Novelties of version 1.11

+The second argument to \lstinline{SetNElementsForFrame} specifies the minimum number of objects assigned to that frame, while the third argument (\lstinline{false}) indicates that this number is not fixed, \ie\ additional objects may be assigned to it.
+Here, \lstinline{ISR} is required to receive at least one object (ensuring thus a valid \lstinline{ISR} hemisphere), while \lstinline{V} may receive zero or more.
+On the other hand, the \lstinline{L} frame which collects the soft leptons is not added to the combinatoric group as leptons are identified unambiguously.

-gathers all visible objects with the purpose of further splitting them into subgroups according to specific jigsaw rules.
-Several of such jigsaw rules are implemented in \lstinline{RestFrames} to determine the properties of parent or invisible particles.
+Several jigsaw rules are implemented in \lstinline{RestFrames} to determine the properties of parent or invisible particles.
 In the case of invisible particles, the various states can be identified using contra-boost invariant, invisible mass and invisible rapidity jigsaw rules, all defined in~\cite{Jackson:2017gcy}.
 For visible objects, subgroup separation as required, for instance, to isolate the two decay chains arising from the pair production of parent supersymmetric particles, can be achieved by minimising specific dimensionful mass parameters.
 The corresponding jigsaw rules available in \lstinline{RestFrames} can be set, in the \madanalysis framework, through functions like

 where the first argument specifies the name of the jigsaw rule, and the second argument refers to the method governing the rule.
 The currently implemented methods include \lstinline{kContraBoost}, \lstinline{kSetMass} and \lstinline{kSetRapidity}, for invisible jigsaw rules relying on contra-boost invariants, invisible mass and invisible rapidity, respectively, while \lstinline{kMinMasses} is available for combinatoric jigsaw rules built on some reconstructed mass quantity.
 Once defined, these groups can be manipulated using all relevant methods provided by the \lstinline{RestFrames} package, ultimately allowing for the computation of key observables to distinguish a supersymmetric signal from the corresponding SM background.
 A complete list of available methods is documented in the \lstinline{RestFrames} manual and code.
 In a \madanalysis implementation, access to the various objects involved in jigsaw reconstruction and initialised in the code is facilitated by dedicated accessors to be called from the \madanalysis helper \lstinline{PHYSICS->RF}, which takes a frame name as an argument.
 They include accessors to frames of reference comprising \lstinline{getLabFrame}, \lstinline{getVisibleFrame}, \lstinline{getDecayFrame} and \lstinline{getInvisibleFrame}, as well as accessors to jigsaw rules like \lstinline{getInvisibleJigsaw} or \lstinline{getCombinatoricJigsaw}, and accessors to the two classes of groups that could be defined in an analysis implementation, \lstinline{getCombinatoricGroup} and \lstinline{getInvisibleGroup}.